-- ► It is a requirement of the Building Services Compliance Guide which is a second tier document to the Building Regulations to flush and inhibit the primary water system in accordance with BS 7593. - The Building Services Compliance Guide recommends that a primary water cleanser is fitted to the system. - Worcester Bosch recommend fitting a filter that will help remove both magnetite and non-magnetic debris. - Worcester offers three filters that help remove both magnetite and non-magnetic debris; 22mm mini 7 733 600 266, 22mm version, part number 7 733 600 236 and a 28mm version, part number 7 733 600 237.
+- ▶ It is a requirement of the Building Services Compliance Guide which is a second tier document to the Building Regulations to flush and inhibit the primary water system in accordance with BS 7593. - ► The Building Services Compliance Guide recommends that a primary water cleanser is fitted to the system. - Worcester Bosch recommend fitting a filter that will help remove both magnetite and non-magnetic debris. - Worcester offers various filters that helps remove both magnetite and non-magnetic debris; see accessories list for available options.